 A bereavement award can be claimed by a spouse or child under the age of 18 at the time of the deceased persons death.
 That bereavement award is a set sum which currently stands in English and Welsh law to £12980.00.
 It is also possible for those who are dependent upon the deceased to make a claim for that dependency.
 Those categories of person who may be able to claim dependency include:

 - Any other child treated as the deceased’s own

 What can you claim?

 This compensation is a fixed sum set by law.
 It has been increased but is still considered by many to be very low.
-The figure applicable to deaths on or after the 1st April 2013 is £12,980 but only the wife or husband of the person who died or parents of a child under 18 can make this claim.
-It is unfortunate and outdated that a common law husband or wife of the deceased still remains unable to claim.
+The figure applicable to deaths on or after the 1st April 2013 is £12,980 but only the wife or husband of the person who died or parents of a child under 18 or a son or daughter where that person is aged under 18 at the time of the deceased persons death can make this claim.